 @reboot is useful for those tasks which you want to run on your system startup.
 It will be the same as system startup scripts.
 It is useful for starting tasks in the background automatically.

-19. Redirect Cron Results to specified email account.
+- Redirect Cron Results to a specified email account.

-20. Taking backup of all crons to plain text file.
+- Take a backup of all cron to a plain text file.

 I recommend keeping a backup of all jobs entry in a file.
-This will help you to recover crons in case of accidental deletion.
+This will help you to recover cron in case of accidental deletion.

 Check current scheduled cron: